-All provider personnel who have not worked in a school before are required to attend an induction on school premises before services begin.
-The induction will be provided by the school and will cover important information about the school, key policies and professional practices.
-The induction will include work health and safety (WHS) information, including emergency and evacuation procedures.
-As each school is different, provider personnel will need to take part in an induction at each school they work in.
+All provider staff are required to attend an on-site induction before services begin.
+The induction will cover important information about the school, key policies and professional practices, and work health and safety (WHS) information such as emergency and evacuation procedures.
+As each school is different, provider staff will need to take part in an induction at each school they work in.

 Your responsibilities to the department

-As per the terms and conditions of the scheme, providers are required to report quarterly on the work delivered.
-The details that will be required are outlined below and this reporting template should be used.
-A quarterly reminder will be sent to all providers.
+As per the terms and conditions of this Scheme, providers are required to report quarterly on the work delivered using this reporting template.
+A quarterly reporting survey will be sent to all Scheme providers.

 Keeping details updated

 You are required to provide the department with:

 - updates of provider contact details

 - updated certificates for currency for the following insurance policies:

 - public Liability insurance of no less than $20 million for each event